Carl Perkins: Beginnings as a performer

 In January 1953, Perkins married Valda Crider, whom he had known for a number of years.
 When his job at the bakery was reduced to part-time, Valda, who had her own job, encouraged Perkins to begin working the taverns full-time.
 He began playing six nights a week.
-Later the same year he added W.S.
+Later the same year, he added W.S.
 "Fluke" Holland to the band as a drummer.
 Holland had no previous experience as a musician but had a good sense of rhythm.

-Malcolm Yelvington, who remembered the Perkins Brothers when they played in Covington, Tennessee, in 1953, noted that Carl had an unusual blues-like style all his own.
-By 1955 Perkins had made tapes of his material with a borrowed tape recorder, and he sent them to companies such as Columbia and RCA.
-But he used addresses such as "Columbia Records, New York City" and seemed dismayed at the lack of response.
-"I had sent tapes to RCA and Columbia and had never heard a thing from 'em."
+Malcolm Yelvington, who remembered the Perkins Brothers when they played in Covington, Tennessee, in 1953, noted that Perkins had an unusual blues-like style all his own.
+By 1955, Perkins had made tapes of his material on a borrowed tape recorder and sent them to record companies such as Columbia and RCA.
+But he used addresses such as Columbia Records, New York City, and seemed dismayed at the lack of response.
+"I had sent tapes to RCA and Columbia and had never heard a thing from 'em".

 In July 1954, Perkins and his wife heard a new release of "Blue Moon of Kentucky" by Elvis Presley, Scotty Moore and Bill Black on the radio.
 As the song faded out, Perkins said, "There's a man in Memphis who understands what we're doing.
-I need to go see him."
+I need to go see him".
 According to another telling of the story, it was Valda who said that he should go to Memphis.
-Later, Presley told Perkins he had traveled to Jackson and had seen Perkins and his group playing at El Rancho.
+Later, Presley told Perkins he had traveled to Jackson and had seen Perkins and his group playing at the El Rancho.

-Years later, the musician Gene Vincent told an interviewer that, rather than Elvis's version of "Blue Moon of Kentucky" being a "new sound", "a lot of people were doing it before that, especially Carl Perkins."
+Years later, the rockabilly singer Gene Vincent told an interviewer that, rather than Presley's version of "Blue Moon of Kentucky" being a "new sound", "a lot of people were doing it before that, especially Carl Perkins".

 Sun Records

 Perkins successfully auditioned for Sam Phillips at Sun Records in early October 1954.
 "Movie Magg" and "Turn Around" were released on the Phillips-owned Flip label (151) on March 19, 1955.
 "Turn Around" became a regional success, and Perkins was booked to appear along with Elvis Presley at theaters in Marianna and West Memphis, Arkansas.
-Johnny Cash and the Tennessee Two were the next musicians to be added to the performances by Sun musicians.
-During the summer of 1955 they had junkets to Little Rock and Forrest City, Arkansas and to Corinth and Tupelo, Mississippi.
+Johnny Cash and the Tennessee Two were the next Sun musicians to be added to the shows.
+During the summer of 1955 they had junkets to Little Rock and Forrest City, Arkansas, and to Corinth and Tupelo, Mississippi.
 Again performing at El Rancho, the Perkins brothers were involved in an automobile accident in Woodside, Delaware.
-A friend, who had been driving, was pinned by the steering wheel and had to be dragged from the burning car by Perkins.
-Clayton had been thrown from the car but was not seriously injured.
+A friend who was driving was pinned by the steering wheel.
+Perkins dragged him from the burning car.
+Clayton was thrown from the car but was not seriously injured.

-Another Perkins song, "Gone Gone Gone", released by Sun in October 1955, was also a regional success.
-It was a "bounce blues in flavorsome combined country and r.&b. idioms".
-The A-side, was the more traditional country song "Let the Jukebox Keep On Playing".
+Sun released another Perkins song, "Gone Gone Gone", in October 1955, which also became a regional success.
+It was a "bounce blues in flavorsome combined country and R&B idioms".
+The A-side was the more traditional country song "Let the Jukebox Keep On Playing".